PHPFusion/Addons/SDK/infusion_name/readme.txt

 ---------------------------------------------------------
-PHP-FUSION 9 - INFUSION DEVELOPMENT KIT
+PHPFUSION 9 - INFUSION DEVELOPMENT KIT
 ---------------------------------------------------------

-PHP-Fusion 9 has an add-in system called Infusions.
+PHPFusion 9 has an add-in system called Infusions.
 An infusion provides a one-click installation which requires absolutely no coding skills from the end user.